 The beginning of a story of aviator-style sunglasses actually began as a very practical solution to the problem.
 When pilots started flying at ever-increasing heights in the early 20th century, they had encountered some issues.
 Flying so high in the sky gave the pilots headaches and various health problems.
 They tried fixing this problem with thick fur-lined glasses, but they also weren’t a permanent solution.
 These glasses were so thick and hidden with fur, it would block the vision.

 One American pilot, John McCready, saw his friend’s swollen and frozen eyes as he removed his foggy glasses for a second at 330,000 feet high.
 The sight absolutely shocked him.
-He since then was sure that when McCready became the new chief, his main job priority was to protect the pilots’ vision from the bright sun.
+He since then was sure to make change.
+He knew when he’d became the new chief, his main job priority was to protect the pilots’ vision from the bright sun.

 Then there was a process of readjusting the design of the glasses.
-The result of the solution to the problem was a much lighter glass in green color that helped reduce dazzle and improve vision.
+The result of the solution to the problem was a much lighter glass in green color.
+It helped to reduce dazzle and improve vision.

-The creation of these glasses was followed by immediate success and aviator sunglasses were released to the public in the late 1930s.
-The brand Bausch & Lomb labelled them as “Ray-Ban” aviators for people to use them in their hobbies – fishing, hunting, flying etc. They were created with a number of new lenses and designs specifically designed for golf and fishing.
+The creation of these glasses was followed by immediate success.
+Right after that the Aviator sunglasses were released to the public in the late 1930s.
+The brand Bausch & Lomb labelled them as “Ray-Ban” aviators.
+They were made for people to use them in their hobbies – fishing, hunting, flying etc. They were created with a number of new lenses and designs specifically designed for golf and fishing.

-At the beginning of World War II, the use of aviator sunglasses in the military was widely demanded: modern variations of aviators were made.
+At the beginning of World War II, the use of aviator sunglasses in the military was widely demanded.
+Therefore modern variations of aviators were made.

 When General Douglas MacArthur landed in the Philippines in 1944, he had aviator sunglasses on his nose.
-The moment had been captured by countless paparazzi, and this is often viewed as the most important moment of the brand promotion.
+The moment had been captured by countless paparazzi.
+Now this is often viewed as the most important moment of the brand promotion.

 Fom practical to stylish very quickly

-After the war, aviator-style sunglasses slowly gained more popularity, creating the potential to become functional and at the same time stylish.
+After the war, aviator-style sunglasses slowly gained more popularity.
+That created the potential to become functional and at the same time stylish.

 From time to time, these sunglasses were also seen on celebrities.
-Just picture this – the golden frames of Elvis Presley, David Bowie in Ray Bans with a cigarette hanging casually in his mouth, Paul and Linda McCartneys in matched pairs of sunglasses in a family portrait, or Freddie Mercury in a white vest and sunglasses that reflect the light.
-All of these were very memorable moments.
+Just picture this – the golden frames of Elvis Presley and David Bowie in Ray Bans with a cigarette hanging casually in his mouth.
+Paul and Linda McCartneys in matched pairs of sunglasses in a family portrait.
+Or even Freddie Mercury in a white vest and sunglasses that reflect the light of the huge stage.
+All of these were very memorable moments!